memming/mtlipglm/README.md

 2. [neurons, stimulus (no eye position data)](https://www.dropbox.com/s/0myzjnh5xy014pi/mtlipglm_data_small.zip?dl=0)
 3. [LIP fits](https://www.dropbox.com/s/xc5n2wh02wsjhzg/mtlipglm_lip_fits.zip?dl=0)

-You can download the data through #1 or #2 and then refit yourself, or download #3 as well for a quick reproduction of figure 5.
+You can download the data through #1 or #2 and then refit yourself, or additionally download #3 as well for a quick reproduction of figure 5.

 If you downloaded the fits, move `main_fits` and `lip_trunc_fits` to the directory where neurons and stim are.
 The `mtlipglm` code will assume that they are all in the same base directory.